qgis/QGIS-Documentation/source/docs/user_manual/processing/toolbox.rst

   Script...` and :guilabel:`Add Script to Toolbox...`;
 * open the |processingHistory| :sup:`History` panel;
 * open the |processingResult| :sup:`Results Viewer` panel;
+* toggle the toolbox to the :ref:`in-place modification mode <processing_inplace_edit>` using the |processSelected| :sup:`Edit Features In-Place` button: only the algorithms that are suitable to be executed on the active layer without outputting a new layer are displayed;
 * open the |options| :sup:`Options` dialog.

-Below this toolbar is a |search| :guilabel:`Search` box to help you easily find the tools you need.
+Below this toolbar is a |search| :guilabel:`Search...` box to help you easily find the tools you need.
 You can enter any word or phrase on the text box.
 Notice that, as you type, the number of algorithms, models or scripts in the toolbox is reduced to just those